-And indeed that is what we find, but first we must briefly explain how the following analysis was conducted.
+And indeed that is what we do find, but first we must briefly explain how the following analysis was conducted.
 The evidence reported here is based on research undertaken by the project on Neighbourhood Change and Building Inclusive Communities, directed by David Hulchanski at the University of Toronto and funded by the Social Sciences and Humanities Research Council of Canada.
-Previous reports have documented neighbourhood change in Toronto, Montreal, Vancouver, Halifax and Winnipeg (Hulchanski, 2010; Ley and Lynch, 2012; Rose and Twigge-Molecey, 2012; Prouse at al, 2014).
-In each case, the core data series pertains to the pre-tax incomes, received from all sources, of individuals, these being averaged at the tract scale.
+Previous reports from this project have documented neighbourhood change in Toronto, Montreal, Vancouver, Halifax, and Winnipeg (Hulchanski, 2010; Ley and Lynch, 2012; Rose and Twigge-Molecey, 2012; Prouse at al., 2014).

+In each case, the core data series pertains to the pre-tax incomes, received from all sources, of individuals, averaged at the census tract scale.
 For the purposes of analysis and comparison, tracts are divided into five categories based on the average income of individuals.
-Middle-income tracts are defined as those whose average incomes fall within the range of 20 percent above or below the average for the census metropolitan area (CMA).
-Two categories define tracts that are 'low income' (20-40 percent below average) or 'very low income' (more than 40 percent below).
-Correspondingly, two categories define 'high' and 'very high income' tracts.
-Although social homogeneity was one of the original criteria in defining census tract boundaries, those have usually remained fixed even while the social character of the tracts have changed.
-For that reason and others, tract boundaries rarely correspond precisely to those which local residents use when thinking about the limits of their neighbourhood.
-Nonetheless, following an established practice in social science research and except as noted, in the following discussion we will refer interchangeably to 'tracts' and 'neighbourhoods'.
+Middleincome tracts are defined as those in which average incomes fall within the range of 20 percent above or below the average for the census metropolitan area (CMA).
+Two categories define tracts that are "low income" (20-40 percent below average) or "very low income" (more than 40 percent below).
+Correspondingly, two categories define "high" and "very high income" tracts.

+Although social homogeneity was one of the original criteria in defining census tract boundaries, those have usually remained fixed even while the social character of the tracts has changed.
+For that reason and others, tract boundaries rarely correspond precisely to those used by local residents in defining the limits of their neighbourhood.
+Nonetheless, following an established practice in social science research and except as noted, in the following discussion we will refer interchangeably to "tracts" and "neighbourhoods."